grandrew/taskjuggler-python/README.md

     1. id           - the integer (number) field used as task ID.
 "Auto Number" type recommended.
     2. summary      - single line text: task summary / title
     3. effort       - integer number: task effort duration measured in hours.
 Default value of 1 recommended
-    4. priority     - multiple select: field with values "CRITICAL", "High", "Low", "info"
+    4. priority     - single select: field with values "CRITICAL", "High", "Low", "info"
     5. preference   - integer number: optional additional number 0-99 for higher granularity of priorities
     6. depends      - single line text: with dependencies listed as id's, like: 2,3,4
     7. appointment  - date field with time: the fixed tasks or appointments that can not be moved